nyberry/nyberrysite/bio.md

 I specialise in Family Medicine and have Postgraduate qualifications in Sports and Exercise Medicine and in Medical Education, and work as a GP Trainer, mentoring Resident Doctors as they specialise in Family Medicine.

 Outside of the National Health Service, I am interested in the application of AI technologies in primary care, and am studying for a masters degree in Data Science for Healthcare at Exeter University.

-I also specialise in international and cross-border healthcare, and am a Medical Examiner for the US Department of Veterans Affairs.
+I also work as a medical examiner for the US Department for Veterans Affairs.

-General Medical Council Registration Number: 4428280.
+General Medical Council Registration Number: 4428280

 <div class="icons">
     <a href="https://www.linkedin.com/in/nick-berry-767329232/" aria-label="LinkedIn">